“Which way is it?”

 My plan was to climb along the creek that plummeted from the gap above, then up out of the canyon into the Rush Creek drainage.
 I’d pass above Waugh Lake and head to Marie Lakes at around 10,000 feet and over the col between Mt.
 Rogers and Mt.
 Lyell.
 From there I’d be on the Yosemite High Route, circling south and traversing the southern rim of Yosemite National Park to end up at Badger Pass Ski Resort four or five days later.
 For now I focused on trying to get as far as I could this first day–to make the col by tomorrow.
 One thing at a time.

 I got moving quickly in the cold, clear morning climbed west towards the far end of Waugh Lake.
 Trees thinned out and the view west opened in a vault of searing blue sky, ringed by the black crest of the Sierras.
 Nearer to me, windswept ramps of snow reached upwards, glistening in the sunlight.
 Even in sunglasses, I squinted in the glare.
 At one point in the late morning, I noticed I was following fresh paw prints the size of a child’s hand, with neat impressions of each claw, and a smaller set, the size of a dog’s.
 The tracks soon veered north towards Donahue Pass.
 I remembered reading once a theory that big cats had no real reason to be so high in the mountains–other than for the fun of it: something akin to the thrill of adventure.
 There was no wind.
 I reached the col between Lyell and Rodgers by early afternoon, light-headed, sucking air into my lungs.
 I hunted along the crest of the ridge for a way down into Yosemite.
-I’d passed the farthest point I’d ever made it on this route.
+I’d passed the farthest point I’d ever made it before.

-With my skis strapped to my pack, I plunged down though a notch in the crest.
+I plunged down though a notch in the crest.
 The entire stretch of the southern rim of Yosemite lay before me.
 A few hundred yards below the col I stepped back into my skis and spent the rest of the afternoon etching careful turns down a staircase of frozen lakes and connecting creeks, all above tree line.
 It was like skiing on a frosted windshield.
 I camped that night on top of the snow, surrounded by dark cliffs and bright stars.

 All the next day I made my way along the base of the crest, up and over ridges, traversing high above frozen lakes, and over Isberg Pass.
 I melted snow for water, took short naps in the shade of an occasional whitebark pine, and kept moving again.